 Let me preface this by saying that the content of this article is my opinion.
 Certainly there are people that have different ideas, wants and needs than what I am discussing.
 However, I wanted to share my thoughts and insights on the neighborhoods that I like best and why.

-Before we begin: It’s important to point out that if you are considering offering your home for short term rentals (STRs) that each City has its own rules and restrictions.
+Before we begin: It’s important to point out that if you are considering offering your home for short term rentals (STRs) that each City has its own rules and restrictions and many are not issuing new permits at all.
 Contact me for more information.

 Let’s start with land.
 There are very few reasons that I can understand why someone would not be interested in owning the land that they live on.
 Perhaps if you are elderly or travel much of the time and you simply want a quiet place to hang your hat, that might make sense.

 Otherwise, I would suggest neighborhoods where you own the land.
 Many of the neighborhoods in Coachella Valley (the Palm Springs area for those that aren’t familiar) lease the land from Indian Tribes and many of them have not one, but two or three, HOA dues associated with them.

 I also prefer non-gated communities.
 In my opinion they are providing a false sense of security, and another largely unnecessary (in my opinion) reason to charge more for the HOA.